roughiz/registry-walktrough/Readme.md

 We can use the http API to search manually if we have any images and, pull the blobs etc, but i found a python script which automatic this process.
 This [url](https://www.notsosecure.com/anatomy-of-a-hack-docker-registry/) explain how to exploit docker registry.

-But before that, i enumerate the http://registry.htb/ and it appears to have some paths an this subdomain site :
+But before that, i enumerate the http://registry.htb/ and it appears to have some paths in this subdomain site :

 ```
-/install (Status: 301)  ( a strange string, maybe a encrypted data or something like this)
+/install (Status: 301)  ( a strange string, maybe an encrypted data or something like this)
-/bolt (Status: 301)    (bolt CMS ) (
+/bolt (Status: 301)     (bolt CMS )
 ```

 And under /bolt we have :